Points of Interest - Bruchmühlbach-Miesau

 Phone: +49 (6372) 922 01 06

 The structure was built in the 12th century.
 Originally it was a church with a pilgrims hostelry which was an important stopover for the pilgrims on the “Way of Saint James” to Santiago de Compostela in Spain.
 The church is a little younger than the Speyer Cathedral – today it is one of the oldest and most beautiful cultural monuments of the Palatinate.
 Besides late Romanesque components, the church combines Romanesque, Gothic, Baroque structure and modern style elements.
 The patron saints of the church are Saint Philippus and Saint James.
-Since 1672 the building is a Simultankirche, which means it is used for services by both Protestants and Catholics.
+Since 1672 the building has been a Simultankirche, which means it is used for services by both Protestants and Catholics.
 In 1986 it was added to the list of “protected cultural heritage” according to the Hague Convention.

 Visits on request – please contact the Ostermeyer Family (phone +49 (6372) 50 78 03